California Marriage Counseling Online

 - Feeling like “roommates” rather than romantic partners

-- Conflicts about money, including different spending habits, styles, or priorities
+- Conflicts or differences concerning money, including different spending habits, styles, or priorities

 - Different parenting styles and perspectives

 - Arguments where one or both partners throw hurtful comments and insults at each other

 - Erectile Dysfunction

 - Avoidance of conflict and a sense of disconnection

 - Life transitions, i.e. illness in the family or couple, caring for aging parents, death of a loved one, children graduating

 - Wanting to avoid divorce or have an amicable divorce

 - Deciding whether to stay together or separate